Tonomy-Foundation/Tonomy-ID/README.md

 ## Run

-- Install packages with `npm install`.
+1. Install packages with `npm install`.
+2. To run in staging mode call `export NODE_ENV=staging`
-- Run `npm start` to start the development server.
+3. Run `npm start` to start the development server.
-- scan the QR via your phone camera to run the app on your phone or login in the installed app on your phone and select the project
+4. Scan the QR via your phone camera to run the app on your phone or login in the installed app on your phone and select the project